Q-1. What

 factor

 in additional interest on the more expensive car.
-A recent study
+A study

 The cost savings per mile are much less than the EV advocates claim, as they